grantcolley/dipsocket/README.md

 ```

 ### Client Message
-Send a message from a client socket to another client socket
+Send a message from a DipSocketClient to another via the DipSocketServer.
 ```C#
                 var clientMessage = new Message
                 {